 No amount of money is worth your happiness and well-being, so if you can’t approach your business with joy and gratitude, then cash out and begin looking for something else.

-You’ve Got Other Projects To Work On
+You’ve Got Other Projects To Work On.

 There’s a good chance your online business was once a side hustle, and there’s an even better chance that it didn’t become something more until you decided to treat it as your top priority.

 So if you’ve found other projects you enjoy working on but don’t get the attention they deserve because of your online business, then it’s time to move on.
-And since you don’t want to ignore your company and wait for it to die, you can sell it and use the money to get you going on your next venture.
+And since you don’t want to ignore your company and wait for it to die, you can vend it and use the money to get you going on your next venture.

 It’s Taking You Away From What Matters